 P.S.S.S.
 Phew.
 This was a long one.
 I feel I need this last P.S. to decompress.
-Generations of acquired knowledge, all rolled into one tidy post, without skimping on detail.
+Generations of acquired knowledge in this dumpling recipe, all rolled into one tidy post, without skimping on detail.
 For those of you who don’t like reading as many words as I’ve written here, here’s a condensed, printable version of the recipe:

 The ONLY Dumpling Recipe You’ll Ever Need